Iranian Society of Gynecology Oncology

 Authors

-1 Professor of Gynecology-Oncology, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+1 Department of Obstetrics and Gynecology, School of Medicine, Shahid Beheshti University of Medical Sciences, Tehran, Iran

-4 MS.c of developmental biology, Science and Research University of Tehran, Tehran, Iran
+3 Department of Biology, Science and Research Unit, University of Tehran, Tehran, Iran

 Abstract